-Ideas for Celebrating Peace Day
+Ideas and Activities for Celebrating International Peace Day

 What Is the International Day of Peace?

 Every September 21st, the United Nations calls all people and nations to celebrate a day of cease-fire and embrace the concept of peaceful resolutions locally and globally.

 The making of the International Day of Peace has an interesting story.
 We have Jeremy Gilley to thank for it.
 He is from England and fought hard to make the Day of Peace fall on September 21st every year.

 Before 2002, the United Nations sponsored a day in honor of peace, but it never requested that people stopped fighting, and it didn't have a specific date.
 On September 7th, 2001, after many letters and meetings with different world leaders on Gilley's part, the United Nations agreed to create the International Day of Peace on September 21st.
 It was a day that asked the people of all nations to agree to ceasefire and nonviolence.

 Right after the UN voted to enact this day, 9/11 happened.
 In the midst of all the turmoil, Gilley pressed on.
 It seemed like the world needed to acknowledge peace more than ever before.